 There are tons of great fantasy name generators out there.
 Whether you’re an author trying to create an entire world from scratch, or a Dungeons & Dragons enthusiast looking for compelling names for your next campaign, try these fantasy name generators to jumpstart your imagination.

 I’ve been a Scrivener apologist ever since I started using the program several years ago.
 I could do an entirely separate post just on why you should be using Scrivener as a writer, but that’s for another time.
-Consider this, though: how many other word processing programs do you know that provide a name generator, right in the program itself?
+Consider this, though: how many other word processing programs do you know that provide a random name generator, right in the program itself?

 Scrivener’s name generator is pretty multifaceted: You can choose from a wide range of countries to cull names from, preset fore- and surnames, or even ask for double-barrel alliteration.
 Just set the indicators, and with a click of a button, you can generate up to 500 names at one time.